Data on Kyoto Animation Server Survives Arson Attack

-Data in the server on the first floor of the fire-ravaged Kyoto Animation (“KyoAni”) studio has been recovered intact, according to Japanese media reports.
-The recovered data includes digitalized key animation drawings.
+Data in the server on the first floor of the fire-ravaged Kyoto Animation (KyoAni) studio has been recovered intact, according to Japanese media reports.
+The recovered data include digitized key animation drawings.

 The server was surrounded by four concrete walls that shielded it from fire and water damage.
 A lawyer for KyoAni, Daisuke Okeda, told the media: “Data recorded on the server has been recovered without loss.”
 He offered his “heartfelt thanks” to the unnamed specialists who had saved the data.

-The arsonist-set fire on July 18 ravaged the three-story studio building, while killing 35 employees and injuring 33.
-Their PCs and paper drawings were all destroyed in the fire.
+The deliberately set fire on July 18 ravaged the three-story studio building, killing 35 employees and injuring 33.
+Their PCs and paper drawings were all destroyed in the blaze.

-The progress of production and releases of three other films on the KyoAni lineup, including the main “Violet Evergarden” movie, have not yet been detailed.
+The progress of production and releases of three other films in the KyoAni lineup, including the main “Violet Evergarden” movie, have not yet been detailed.
+The names of those who died have also not been released.